 Cloud has evolved to provide the ideal infrastructure and platform for hosting multiple supply chain partners to collaboratively offer optimized services including planning, logistics, sourcing, procurement and spare parts management.
 Big cloud providers like Google and Microsoft will host these platforms because they alone have the architecture, the scale and the interest in making the model of supply chain planning in the cloud work for multiple software providers.
 These cloud architectures are already evolving to support easy application integration, along with analytics capabilities, security and other services.

-With one open cloud platform, planning/ managing logistics will go hand-in-hand with material handling, leading to better optimized transportation in sync with the rest of supply chain planning.
-Read our blog on open supply chain platforms
+With one open cloud platform, planning/ managing logistics will go hand-in-hand with material handling, leading to better optimized transportation in sync with the rest of digital supply chain planning.
+Read our blog post on open supply chain platforms

 5. Best-of-breed solutions will be at the forefront

 With the rise of open cloud platforms, industry analysts and consultancies will recommend single platform solutions like SAP less frequently and recommend best-of-breed (BoB) solutions–a trend we’ve already seen gaining momentum.
 As a consequence, systems integrators will move from doing big bang SAP/IBP rollouts to building integrated best-of-breed (BoB) solutions within open clouds.
 For example, you could have an Oracle database and ToolsGroup inventory optimization, all integrated in a Google data lake.